twiddlingbits/twr-wasm/docs/gettingstarted/parameters.md

 ---
-title: Passing Function Parameters to WebAssembly
+title: Passing Function Arguments to WebAssembly
 description: Learn techniques to transfer data between JavaScript/TypeScript and C/C++ with WebAssembly.
 We delves a bit “under the covers”.
 ---

-# Passing Function Parameters to WebAssembly
+# Passing Function Arguments to WebAssembly

 This article describes techniques to transfer data between JavaScript/TypeScript and C/C++ when using WebAssembly.
 It delves a bit “under the covers” to explain how this works when you use a library like twr-wasm or Emscripten.
 In this article, I am using twr-wasm for the examples.
 Emscripten does something similar.